 The company assesses on a forward-looking basis the expected credit losses associated with financial assets measured at amortized cost at each balance sheet date.
 Expected credit losses are measured based on the maximum contractual period over which the company is exposed to credit risk.
-As the Company applies the simplified method for trade receivables, lifetime expected credit losses are recognized over the financial asset's balance at year end.
-Accordingly, as the tenor of substantially all other in-scope financial assets is less than 12 months, there is no significant difference between the measurement of 12-month and lifetime expected credit losses for the Company.
+As lifetime expected credit losses are recognized for trade receivables and the tenor of substantially all other in-scope financial assets is less than 12 months there is no significant difference between the measurement of 12-month and lifetime expected credit losses for the company.
 The measurement of expected credit losses is a function of the probability of default, loss given default and exposure at default.
-The expected credit loss is estimated as the difference between the asset's carrying amount and the present value of the future cash flows the company expects to receive based on several probability-weighted scenarios, discounted at the financial asset's original effective interest rate.
+The expected credit loss is estimated as the difference between the asset's carrying amount and the present value of the future cash flows the company expects to receive, discounted at the financial asset's original effective interest rate.
 The carrying amount of the asset is adjusted, with the amount of the impairment gain or loss recognized in the profit and loss account.